OSHA 10 Classes: Online vs. Classroom, Cost & Card

 Training in Spanish

 Recognizing the diverse workforce, OSHA has approved select providers to offer online courses entirely in Spanish.
 This ensures that Spanish speaking workers can fully understand the critical safety information.
-The Spanish language courses cover the exact same material and result in the same official completion card.
-Providing training in a worker’s primary language is a key part of making job sites safer for everyone.
+These courses cover the exact same material and result in the same official completion card.
 Have questions before you enroll?
 Ask the community in our Questions & Answers forum.

-Once you successfully complete one of the OSHA 10 classes, you’ll receive an official course completion card from the Department of Labor.
+Once you successfully complete an OSHA 10 or 30 class, you will receive an official course completion card from the Department of Labor.
 This wallet sized card is your proof of training.

 What the Card Represents